Krishiv-Thakuria/TweetClone/README.md

-# TweetClone - AI Personality Cloning Platform
+# TweetClone - Clone Anyone

-TweetClone is an advanced AI chat application that allows you to clone anyone's Twitter/X personality and chat with an AI that responds exactly like them.
-Using sophisticated statistical analysis of writing patterns, rhythm, vocabulary, and communication style, TweetClone creates highly accurate personality clones from Twitter profiles.
+TweetClone lets you clone anyone's Twitter/X personality and chat with an AI that responds exactly like them.
+Using statistical analysis of writing patterns, rhythm, vocabulary, and communication style, TweetClone tries to create highly accurate personality clones from Twitter profiles.

 ## 🌟 Features